North America4-minute read

 Universal Orlando Resort, Orlando

-Deborah Buynak is Vice President of Entertainment for Universal Orlando Resort (which reopened in June to limited occupancy) and has worked for Universal Parks for 29 years.
-She explains why hosting visitors from all over the world is key to their success, and what new events she’s excited for guests to experience in 2021...
+Deborah Buynak is vice president of entertainment for Universal Orlando Resort (which reopened in June to limited occupancy) and has worked for Universal Parks for 29 years.
+She explains why hosting visitors from all over the world is key to their success, and what new events she’s excited for guests to experience this year...

 But it’s the smaller scale interactions I love, too.
 A few weeks ago, a little boy came in dressed as Optimus Prime.
 I was convinced he was there to meet Optimus Prime and I was going to help him do that.
 Turns out I had it all wrong!
 He was there to give a stern word to Megatron because he was Optimus Prime.
 We still helped him out and he still got to take care of business, and it’s things like that that make my day.

 Whether from Europe or the rest of the world, the people that come here have an experience that they’re not going to get anywhere else, and we miss giving them that tremendously.
-Hope to see you in 2021!
+Hope to see you soon!

 The Metropolitan Museum of Art, New York

 New York feels very different at the moment because we don’t have any tourists.
 Our visitors are mostly local now - our members and people who live uptown here in the city.
 It’s been different, but it’s also been emotional.
-When we re-opened the doors on 27 August (after closing on 12 March), we were much busier than anyone anticipated, and it brought a lump to my throat.
+When we reopened the doors on 27 August (after closing on 12 March) 2020, we were much busier than anyone anticipated, and it brought a lump to my throat.

 The first day we reopened, the door needed to be held open and I was in the position to stand there and welcome dozens of people.
 At that time the only place a New Yorker could have gone was to the supermarket or a drug store, so having the Met reopen – for people to be able to do something that wasn’t ‘a task’ – was just joyous.
 I knew then that when this is all over, people will come back.